 - Take probiotics.
 There are high quality probiotic supplements available in the market.
 Some are in the form of tablets and some are in the form of probiotic drinks.

 - Detox.
 Going on a detox is a good way to cleanse yourself of harmful bacteria.
 Look for supplements that are healthy for you and not only get rid of water and undigested food.
 A good detox supplement can contain elements that bind to harmful toxins in your body and help flush them out.
-One such element is food grade Diatomaceous Earth - a natural detoxifier - absorbs methylmercury, E. coli, endotoxins, viruses (including poliovirus), organophosphate pesticide residues, and drug residues.
+One such element is food grade Diatomaceous Earth (which is included in Berry Cleanse) - it's a natural detoxifier - absorbs methylmercury, E. coli, endotoxins, viruses (including poliovirus), organophosphate pesticide residues, and drug residues.

 So you see, improving your gut health is one step closer to a healthier, happier life!